Craving southwest eggs? Try this plant-based alternative and pair it with roasted potatoes or toast and top with salsa, hot sauce, and avocado!

 Use a spatula to move the veggies to one side of the skillet and add the tofu.
 Sauté for 2 minutes, then add the sauce to the skillet pouring it mostly over the tofu and a little over the veggies.
 Stir immediately, evenly distributing the sauce.
 Cook for another 5-7 minutes until tofu is slightly browned.

-Use 2 eggs in place of tofu if you are sensitive to soy.
+Use navy beans in place of tofu if you are sensitive to soy